sethgoldin/install-davinci-resolve-centos/README.md

 		```# reboot```

-From the command-line, log into `root` and then install the driver:
+From the command-line, log into `root` and then install the NVIDA driver:

 	1. ```# ./NVIDIA-Linux-x86_64-430.50.run```
+		1. Be sure to install to DKMS

 	1. Test the new driver: